jardieljr/derivatives/README.md

 ## The assumptions of the Black-Scholes model

 This option pricing model relies on a plethora of assumptions.
-Some of them are assumptions are the same as in financial models such as Sharpe (1964), Lintner (1965), and Mossin (1966) Capital Asset Pricing Model (CAPM) and some of them are different from the latter.
+Some of these are assumptions are the same as in financial models such as Sharpe (1964), Lintner (1965), and Mossin (1966) Capital Asset Pricing Model (CAPM).
 The elementary assumptions for the Black-Scholes model to be satisfied are as follows:
 	The fact that there are no restrictions, taxes, and limitations on security tradings, these security markets are frictionless.
 	During the lifetime of the option, there are no additional payments from the underlying assets